Maxime-Murphy/uisdata/README.md

 MIT License

 ## Background
-Work on *uisdata* started at UIS (UNESCO Institute for Statistics) in 2021 for facilitating programmatic access to the UIS datasets.
-It is still under active development, and we will be adding features in future iterations.
+Work on *uisdata* started in 2021 for facilitating programmatic access to the UIS datasets.
+It is still under development, and I will be adding features in future iterations.

 ## Tutorials / use-case
 [*.bdds* Use-case](https://datalore.jetbrains.com/notebook/FaD1hIZ0s0XKrlZcWTMYVW/UrrXOcYJWCstRNMNPvzzPF/) is provided through dataLore.